iipc/awesome-web-archiving/README.md

 * [har2warc](https://github.com/webrecorder/har2warc) - Convert HTTP Archive (HAR) -> Web Archive (WARC) format.
 (Python)

 * [HTTPreserve Workbench](https://github.com/httpreserve/workbench) (In Development) - Tool and API to describe the status of a web page encoded in a simple JSON output describing current status, and earliest and latest links on wayback.org.
 Save a web page to the Internet Archive.
 Audit lists of URIs and output a CSV with the data described above.
+(Golang)

 * [Jwat](https://sbforge.org/display/JWAT/JWAT) (Stable) - Libraries and tools for reading/writing/validating WARC/ARC/GZIP files.
 (Java)